AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

 Core expectations for Statement Coverage (SC) assessments
 =========================================================

-All the other SC related sections rely on this one.
+All the other SC-related sections rely on this one.

-To ensure coverage of all the relevant language constructs, we decompose the material further in accordance with the Ada Reference Manual (ARM):
+To ensure coverage of all the relevant language constructs, we decompose the material further based on the organization of the Ada Reference Manual (ARM):

 .. qmlink:: SubsetIndexImporter